Follow us on networks

 Vaccines and assisted fertility processes

 According to the British Fertility Society, none of the four most commercial vaccines can affect fertility.
-They state that there is absolutely no evidence, or any theoretical reason, to conclude that vaccines can affect the fertility of women or men.
+They state that there is absolutely no evidence, nor any theoretical reason, to conclude that vaccines can affect the fertility of women or men.

-Is it advisable to delay the treatment?
+Is it advisable to delay treatment?

-Vaccines and egg donation or spermodonation processes
+Vaccines and egg or sperm donation processes

-Positive test and vaccination
+positive test and vaccination

 There is no reason to believe that any of the Covid-19 vaccines could be harmful to a pregnant woman, but it is also true that their effects on pregnancy have not yet been fully investigated.